Royal-Navy/design-system/packages/documentation/library/pages/develop/getting-started.md

 <link rel="stylesheet" href="style.css">
 ```

-Then you are good to go.
+View the page in a browser and you should be good to go.

 ## Layouts